rhasanbd/Handcrafting-MLP-using-NumPy/README.md

 - Hidden layer: the 4 neurons in the hidden layer will have 4 bias weights.
 - Final layer: the single neuron in the final layer will have a bias weight.

 These bias weights are added as a separate row in the weight matrices for the hidden layer and the final layer.
-Consequently, both in the hidden layer and in the final layer, a bias neuron is added with the feature neurons.
+Consequently, both in the input and the hidden layer, a bias neuron is added with the feature neurons.
 This is done by adding a column of 1s with the input data and the hidden layer activation signal data.